 Leach’s Petrels are small, dark seabirds that can be found across the whole north atlantic ocean as well as the west and east pacific ocean.
 They nest in colonies on islands in hidden places like burrows or rock shelters.
 Petrel’s mate for life and always return to the same nesting site every year.
 This species of bird can reach an age up to 30 years and lay only one egg per year.

 Because of their small size the are at risk to be caught by carnivorous gulls or other birds of prey.
-That’s why Leach’s Petrel only return to their nests during darkness, for inhabitants of Honøya this means during the winter season.
+That’s why Leach’s Petrel only return to their nests during darkness, for inhabitants of Honøya this means during the autumn season.
 While all other birds are off to warmer regions when winter is coming, the dark knights of the Arctic nest on the empty bird cliff.